KillrVideo/killrvideo.github.io/src/site/docs/guides/service-discovery.md

 http://${SOME_IP_ADDRESS}:2379/v2/keys/killrvideo/services/VideoCatalogService
 ```

-> #### Note on Grpc Service Naming Conventions
+> #### Note on gRPC Service Naming Conventions
-> All of the services defined in Protocol Buffers for use with Grpc use the service's "short
+> All of the services defined in Protocol Buffers for use with gRPC use the service's "short
 > name" when registering with etcd.
 The short name for a service is the same name used in
 > `.proto` file and **excludes the namespace**.